nunit/nunit-vb-samples/BUILDING.md

 Key arguments to build.cmd / build:
  * -Target, -t <task>                 The task to run - see below.
- * -Configuration, -c [Release|Debug] The configuration to use (default is Release)
+ * -Configuration, -c [Release|Debug] The configuration to use (default is Debug).
- * -Experimental, -e                  Use the experimental build of Roslyn
+ * -Experimental, -e                  Use the experimental build of Roslyn.

-The build.cake script contains a large number of interdependent tasks.
+The build.cake script contains a number of interdependent tasks.
 The most important top-level tasks to use are listed here:

 ```
  * Build               Builds everything.
 This is the default if no target is given.
- * Rebuild             Cleans the output directory and builds everything
+ * Rebuild             Cleans the output directory and builds everything.
  * Test                Runs all tests.
 Dependent on Build.
 ```